asyncios/xcodetemplates-apple-templates/README.md

   * `MVP Scene`: Create a complete scene with the 3 files required (ViewController, Contract, Presenter)
   * `MVP Test`: Create the classes of tests and spies necessary to be able to do the unit tests of the scene

-* Base Application: Create an entire project under the MVP + Clean architecture.
-The project includes swiftlint, cocoadpods, 3 schemes (dev, QA, and Release).
+* `Base Application`: Create an entire project under the MVP + Clean architecture.
+The project includes swiftlint, cocoadpods, 3 schemes (dev, QA, and Release) and an example demo module for developers.
 It also includes unit tests and can be runnable only in dev scheme.

 ## Requirements